RWS/studio-api-docs/apiconcepts/translationmemory/scheduled_tmx_exports.md

     MessageBox.Show("Export did not finish.");
 }
 ```
-***

-Putting it All Together
----
-The complete class should now look as shown below:
+## Complete the sample

+The full class looks like this:
 # [C#](#tab/tabid-7)
 ```cs
 namespace SDK.LanguagePlatform.Samples.TmAutomation